romaan/simply/README.md

 - 002 Program to solve knapsack problem
 - 003 Program to find the sum of immutable rectangles
 - 004 Program to find the maximum profit by buying and selling stocks in a day

+# Graphs (GR)

+- 001 Program to DFS a graph
+- 002 Program to BFS a graph
+- 003 Program to calculate the shortest path in graph using BFS